A theory of first order dissipative superfluid dynamics

 We have stated that the equations of motion of superfluid dynamics require the specification of twenty unknown functions of the thermodynamic variables.
 This may be contrasted with the equations of motion of a normal, charged conformal fluid which requires the specification of two parameters, the shear viscosity and conductivity.
 For the normal charged conformal fluid, the shear viscosity and conductivity also control the amount of entropy produced by the fluid and so, these parameters are also called dissipative parameters.
-In the case of parity violating superfluids, five of the twenty parameters are not associated with entropy production so, only fifteen of the twenty parameters are dissipative in the sense described above.
+In the case of parity violating superfluids, six of the twenty parameters are not associated with entropy production so, only fourteen of the twenty parameters are dissipative in the sense described above.
+These fourteen parameters are precisely the ones that are present in parity and time-reversal preserving superfluids.
 In normal charged conformal fluids the conductivity controls not only the response of the current to an external electric field, but also the response of the current to changes in temperature and changes in chemical potential.
 The situation in superfluids is similar: the twenty parameters, and in particular the two undetermined parameters associated with the entropy current, control the response of the system to various changes in the hydrodynamic variables.